 Regular grits vs. quick-cooking grits vs. instant grits

 The main difference between all three is granulation.
 Regular grits are medium ground and take about 10-15 minutes to cook.
 Quick grits are ground fine and cook in about 5 minutes.
-Lastly, instant grits are ground fine and have been precooked and dehydrated and unusually done within a minute or two.
+Lastly, instant grits are ground fine, precooked and dehydrated, and unusually done within a minute or two.

 What should the consistency of grits be?

-There is no right or wrong when it comes to grits’ consistency; some like thick grits, others like them a little runny.
+There is no right or wrong regarding grits’ consistency; some like thick grits, others like them a little runny.
 However, from this recipe, you will want thick creamy grits.
 Overall your goal is to achieve flavorful, fully cooked, smooth, and clump-free grits.
 To do so, it’s all in the stir or the flick of the whisk!

 What's the difference between goat cheese and feta cheese?

-Goat Cheese Grits is hearty enough to be eaten alone or served as a side.
+Grits with cheese is hearty enough to be eaten alone or served as a side.
 Not only can it be served with the typical breakfast foods such as eggs, sausage, or bacon Goat Cheese Grits also goes well with:

 - Mediterranean vegetable Medley